Processing Cutting Edge Lidar Data in Global Mapper Pro

 This section will show how Global Mapper Pro’s point classification toolset is easily able to handle this unique UAV-collected lidar data.

-Automatic Classification Tools: Built-in Options for Standard Features
+Automatic Classification Tools: Built-In Options for Standard Features

 A lidar point cloud of a house, car, trees, and powerline